Here are the 2021 Council Candidates. There is one, three-year term position open and voting will take place August 1 – 12, 2021.

 - As a third-party provider has been selected to count the ballots, the returning officer shall be an individual from that organization

-- As the ballots shall be delivered electronically, the electronic process will eliminate the occurrence of spoiled ballots
+- As the ballots shall be delivered electronically, the electronic process will eliminate the occurrence of spoiled ballot

-- As the ballots shall be delivered electronically, there shall be no ballets to be kept or destroyed (as would be the case with paper ballots).
+As the ballots shall be delivered electronically, there shall be no ballots to be kept or destroyed (as would be the case with paper ballots).

 - The candidate(s) receiving the most votes in an election is the successful candidate(s)

 - Votes will be tallied and results provided by a third-party organization to the College

 - Results shall include the total number of ballots (e)mailed, the number of votes cast, the percentage of votes cast to ballots returned